ataraxao/cwa/README.md

 ### 3. FINANCIAL HYGIENE AND EXECUTION RISK
 The effectiveness of the CWA depends entirely on the user's ability to maintain strict financial separation.

-> **WARNING:** The "commingling" of personal and partnership funds or the failure to maintain separate legal domiciles may invalidate the protections intended by this structure.
-The Author assumes no liability for financial or legal losses resulting from improper execution or the failure to follow rigorous accounting standards.
+> **WARNING:** Routine commingling (treating the Vehicle Account/LLC like a spending account, paying lifestyle expenses, or blurring account ownership and recipient controls) can materially increase legal and tax risk, and may undermine the dispute-surface minimization intended by this structure.

-### 4. REQUIREMENT FOR INDEPENDENT COUNSEL
+### 4. INDEPENDENT COUNSEL (STRONGLY ENCOURAGED)
 These documents should not be executed without professional oversight.
-Each party must consult with independent legal and tax counsel to review and adapt these templates to their specific financial situation and jurisdiction.
-It is essential to work with professionals familiar with manager-managed LLCs and relevant gift tax regulations.
+Each party is **strongly encouraged** to consult with independent legal and tax counsel to review and adapt these templates to their specific financial situation and jurisdiction.
+It is ideal to work with professionals familiar with LLC account control structures, arbitration provisions, and relevant gift tax reporting.

 ### 5. PUBLIC DOMAIN (CC0 1.0) / "AS-IS"
 This work is published under the **CC0 1.0 Universal (Public Domain Dedication)**.
 It is provided **"AS-IS"** without warranty of any kind.
 By using this repository, you acknowledge that you are managing your assets through private contract and assume all associated risks.